CVPR 2025 - Nashville, United States

 📊 Dataset

-The 3DCoMPaT-200 dataset for both challenge tracks is available through our download page.
+The 3DCoMPaT dataset for both challenge tracks is available through our download page.

 📨 Submission

-Submission will be made through the eval.ai platform.
+Submission will be made through the eval-ai platform, for the Part-Segmentation Challenge and Language Grounding Challenge.

 📜 Rules